Received $49K grant for maintenance

 The village was one of 54 communities to receive part of $2.24 million in funding from the state Department of Environmental Conservation.
 Cold Spring’s application, written by members of the advisory board, was the only one selected from Putnam County.
 In Dutchess County, the City of Poughkeepsie and the Cornell Cooperative Extension each received $50,000.

 The village money will also pay for maintenance pruning on older trees, inventory tags on street trees and public information sessions in partnership with the Cold Spring Shady Lane Campaign.
-For more information, or to volunteer, see coldspringtree.weebly.com.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+For more information, or to volunteer, see coldspringtree.weebly.com.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.